dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 These flags can _only_ be set in the `flags` dictionary in `dbt_project.yml`.
 They configure behaviors closely tied to project code, and as such they should be defined in version control and modified via pull/merge request, with the same testing and peer review.

 The current flags are shown below, along with their current default values in the latest versions of dbt Cloud + dbt Core.
-To opt out of all upcoming behavior changes, set these values to `False`.
-You will continue to see deprecation warnings for each, which you may optionally silence via `warn_error_options.silence` [TODO: link].
+To opt out of a specific behavior change, you should set the values of the flag to `False` in `dbt_project.yml`.
+You will continue to see warnings for legacy behaviors that you have opted out of explicitly, until you either resolve them (switch the flag to `True`) or choose to silence the warnings.

 <File name='dbt_project.yml'>